Alexsandra-m-silva/uniOfLondonProjects/Game project 6/README.md

 	- Move everything from `setup` except `createCanvas` and the initialisation of `floorPos_y` and `lives` into this new function.
 	- At the end of your now very short `setup` function call `startGame()`.
-	# here
 	- In `checkPlayerDie` create a conditional statement to test if the player has used all of their lives.
 If there are lives remaining call `startGame`.
 	 - Write some code using a `for` loop to draw life tokens onto the screen so that you can keep track of how many lives you have remaining.

 5. "Game over" and "Level complete" text [2 marks]
 	- In the draw loop, after your drawing code and before your game logic